techniq/layerchart/docs/src/content/examples/Tree.md

 ---
-description: Visual representation that organizes items or entities in a branching structure, showing parent-child relationships where each node connects to one or more subordinate nodes, effectively illustrating levels of hierarchy from top (root) to bottom (leaves)
+description: Visual representation that organizes items or entities in a branching structure, showing parent-child relationships where each node connects to one or more subordinate nodes, effectively illustrating levels of hierarchy from top (root) to bottom (leaves).
 section: Hierarchy
 layers: ['svg']
 related: []